KnicKnic/webtoons-comments/readme.md

 * load results into database
 * show results in database based on time processed
     * last 50 inserted into database

+* grab Image for page & put url into db
+* generate list with images
+* generate content that includes replied post in results
 * periodically rescrape results
 * create docker-compose for results